Skip to main content

 1. How Solar Self-Consumption Works in France

-Solar self-consumption means producing your own electricity through photovoltaic panels mounted on your roof or property, then using that power directly in your home.
-Any surplus you do not consume gets sold back to the grid through EDF OA's obligation d'achat (purchase obligation) programme.
+Solar self-consumption means producing your own electricity through photovoltaic panels on your roof or property, then using that power directly in your home.
+Any surplus you do not consume is either sold back to the grid through EDF OA's obligation d'achat (purchase obligation) under the S21 tariff order, stored in a battery, or lost.

-France experienced a surge in solar installations during 2024-2025, driven by falling panel costs and rising electricity prices.
-The combination of self-consumption savings and selling surplus makes solar increasingly attractive for homeowners and landlords alike.
+France saw a surge in residential solar installations during 2024-2025, driven by falling panel costs and rising grid electricity prices.
+The combination of self-consumption savings and surplus revenue makes solar attractive for homeowners and landlords, despite progressively lower feed-in tariffs.

 Total Self-Consumption

 You use everything your panels produce.
-Surplus is not fed back to the grid.
+Surplus is not fed to the grid.

 • Simpler paperwork, no EDF OA contract